Urban Adventures. Quite simply, the Best. Day. Ever.

 Peameal bacon is what some might call ‘back bacon’, but it also features a very light crusting of peameal (well, it used to – now it’s cornmeal, but shhhhh no one knows the difference).
 Peameal bacon sandwiches are served up on big, fluffy, white rolls, and quite enjoy being slathered in spicy mustard.

 The best place in Toronto to get a peameal bacon sandwich is, without a doubt, St. Lawrence Market.
-There are several spots in the market to grab one, but our favourites are Paddington’s Pump and Carousel Bakery.
+There are several spots in the market to grab one, but our favourites are Paddington’s Pump and the award-winning Carousel Bakery.

 Next time you visit Toronto, hop on over to St Lawrence Market and roll up to Carousel Bakery or sidle up to the bar at Paddington’s Pump to chow down on one of the best peameal bacon sandwiches you’ll find in the city.
 Trust us, you won’t regret it.